Position-Blind Ptychography: Viability of image reconstruction via data-driven variational inference: Reconstruction and Sampling Methods

 \subsubsection{Blind RED-Diff}

 The RED-Diff method has been modified for tackling blind imaging inverse problems on the example of MRI with unknown off-resonance field map \cite{Alkan2023Variational}.
-The authors there employed the same mean-field assumption \eqref{eq:variational-bayes-mean-field-assum} in order to separate optimization steps for the reconstructed image and parameters.
-As before, the objective for the image posterior can be rewritten using \cite[Prop.
+The authors there employed the same mean-field assumption \eqref{eq:variational-bayes-mean-field-assum} in order to separate optimization steps for the reconstructed image and parameters. \rev We recall the framework established in \cite{Alkan2023Variational} in the following, written in the notation we use here. \nc As before, the objective for the image posterior can be rewritten using \cite[Prop.
 1]{Mardani2024Variational} to arrive at a loss similar to \eqref{eq:red-diff-loss-unchanged}, but with the likelihood conditioned on the current parameter estimate, i.e., \eqref{eq:variational-bayes-image-step} becomes

 Like \cite{Mardani2024Variational}, the work \cite{Alkan2023Variational} then introduces time reweighting by replacing $\omega(t)$ by a different $\tilde \omega(t)$.
 The variational posterior $q_\chi$ is replaced by a point mass and the entropy term removed from the objective in order to arrive at an implementable scheme.
 We mention again that this essentially replaces the Bayesian character of the reconstructed quantity with an optimization scheme that rather resembles classical \ac{MAP} computation.
 In our notation, the resulting image optimization step is